 Did you know?
 There is even an ice-cream package available, so you can pay for up to twenty scoops in advance!
 And a Chocoholics buffet is available on all ships to replace an afternoon tea, serving everything from bread and butter pudding to doughnuts, gateaux and trifle.

 P&O Cruises offers great additional extras to make your holiday that little bit more seamless; on cruises that sail to and from Southampton, your only baggage allowance is the amount that you can fit into your cabin!
 Perfect for when you unexpectedly splurge in the shops when out on an excursion.

 If you’re worried about taking a young infant on-board then rest assured that they will be well catered for, with facilities for bottle warmers and sterilisers, travel cots, push chairs, and baby baths available on request.

 Parents can also request food, formula milk or children’s favourite foods at the time of booking.

-Wi-Fi is available in the Cyb@study, and laundry services also come included – which is perfect if you have a young family and are in constant need of new clean clothes!
+Wi-Fi is available onboard, and laundry services also come included – which is perfect if you have a young family and are in constant need of new clean clothes!

 Standard facilities in every room include a daily steward service, TV, radio, telephone, hairdryer, refrigerator, safe, tea and coffee making facilities and air-con.

-With a choice of five family friendly ships, P&O is a perfect holiday choice for families.
+With a choice of five family-friendly ships, P&O Cruises is a perfect holiday choice for families.
 As well as being an ideal place for families to spend time together, there is plenty of entertainment, accommodation and dining options catering to a holiday with children.